Juheon811/Juheon811.github.io/virtualwater.md

     → Selected element: `Value US$ per capita (GDP per Capita)`
   - `Investment_ForeignDirectInvestment_E_All_Data_(Normalized).csv`
-    → Selected item: `Total FDI inflows`, element: `Value US$`
+    → Selected item: `Total FDI inflows`, element: `Value US$` These datasets were merged to add economic and demographic context to each country (node) in the network.